lethain/staff-eng/src/markdown/guides/overview-overview.md

 At most technology companies, you'll reach Senior Software Engineer, the [career level](https://lethain.com/mailbag-beyond-career-level/) for software engineers, in five to eight years.
-At that point your career path will branch, and you have to decide between continuing down the path of technical excellence to become a Staff Engineer or to switch into engineering management.
+At that career level, you'll no longer be required to work towards the next promotion, and being promoted beyond it is exceptional rather than expected.
-The specific titles vary by company;
+At that point your career path will branch, and you have to decide between remaining at your current level, continuing down the path of technical excellence to become a Staff Engineer, or switching into engineering management.
-replace "Staff Engineer" with whatever title your company uses for the level beyond your career level.
+Of course, the specific titles vary by company, and you can replace "Senior Engineer" and "Staff Engineer" with whatever titles your company prefers.

-Over the past few years we've seen a flurry of books unlocking the engineering manager career path, like Camille Fournier's [The Manager's Path](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897), Julie Zhuo's [The Making of a Manager](https://www.amazon.com/Making-Manager-What-Everyone-Looks/dp/0735219567/), Lara Hogan's [Resilient Management](https://resilient-management.com)
+Over the past few years we've seen a flurry of books unlocking the engineering management career path, like Camille Fournier's [The Manager's Path](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897), Julie Zhuo's [The Making of a Manager](https://www.amazon.com/Making-Manager-What-Everyone-Looks/dp/0735219567/), Lara Hogan's [Resilient Management](https://resilient-management.com)